How Big Does a Cockapoo Get? Average Weight & Growth Chart

 Cockapoos aren’t recognized as official purebred dogs.
 So, you’ll find a lot of variations in colors, sizes, and stature because there aren’t any regulations on their appearance, like purebred dogs.

-Different Cockapoo breeders will have different dogs in their breeding programs.
+Cockapoo breeders raise several types of dogs in their breeding programs.
 For example, the first generation of parents can be an American Cocker Spaniel or English Cocker Spaniel.
 The Poodle parent can be a teacup, toy, miniature, or standard size.
-Breeders may also breed a first-generation Cockapoo with another Poodle in an attempt to produce a litter that more closely resembles the Poodle’s low-shedding coat.
+Breeders may also breed a first-generation Cockapoo with another Poodle to produce a litter that more closely resembles the Poodle’s low-shedding coat.
 They may also breed two first-generation Cockapoos.

 Nutrition, health, and exercise will also affect your Cockapoo’s size.
 Puppies have different dietary needs than adults because of their growth and development.
-They need to eat a specialized puppy formula to ensure that they get all the nutrients they need to become healthy and strong adults.
+They need to eat a specialized puppy formula to get all the nutrients they need to become healthy and strong adults.

 Cockapoo puppies also need plenty of physical and mental exercise to help with brain, bone, and muscle development.